-The Premier League champions will be hoping to erase the memories of Tuesday night, when a goal from Cristiano Ronaldo in the final minutes of the tie gave Real Madrid all three points at the Bernabeu, while Arsenal were winning 2-1 at the home of French champions Montpellier.
+The Blues will be hoping to erase the memories of Tuesday night, when a goal from Cristiano Ronaldo in the final minutes of the tie gave Real Madrid all three points at the Bernabeu, while Arsenal were winning 2-1 at the home of French champions Montpellier.

 But the Manchester club - like the visiting Gunners unbeaten so far domestically - will be looking for a dominant display against Arsenal to keep them on track in defence of their title.